aplteam/Tester2/README.md

 1. The number of digits you use for numbering is not restricted: `Test_foo_1` is fine, and so is `Test_foo_0000001`.
 However, they should be consistent, at least within a group.

-1. In each test function the first line after the header must carry a comment telling what is actually tested.
+1. In each test function the first line after the header (which includes any lines that start with a `;`) must carry a comment telling what is actually tested.

    Keep in mind that later this is the only way to tell one test case from the others without reading the code, so be as clear as you can possibly be.